wombleton/gitlaw-nz/acts/H/Health and Disability Commissioner Act 1994.md

 *   (1) One or more Deputy Health and Disability Commissioners may be appointed in the same way as the Commissioner is appointed, except that the Minister must consult the Commissioner before recommending a person for appointment as a Deputy Commissioner.

+    (1A) [Part 2][130] of the Crown Entities Act 2004 (except [section 46][131]) applies to the appointment and removal of a Deputy Health and Disability Commissioner in the same manner as it applies to the appointment and removal of the Commissioner.

     (2) A person may be appointed as the Mental Health Commissioner in the same way as the Commissioner is appointed, except that the Minister must consult the Commissioner before recommending a person for appointment as the Mental Health Commissioner.

     (3) A person who is a Deputy Commissioner or the Mental Health Commissioner has any powers, duties, and functions that---